Saint Maria Mazzarello, Pray for us! |

 Don Bosco was told of the Daughters by Fr Pestarino, who himself was training as a Salesian under the saint.
 Considering his vision of the young girls, Don Bosco felt an interior impulse to meet with them.
 He went to Mornese with his boy band under the guise of raising funds for his Oratory, but his true intention was to investigate the possibility of founding a female counterpart of the Salesian Sisters from the Daughters of Mary Immaculate.

 In 1867, after meeting with them and receiving the Daughter’s enthusiastic response to his proposal, Don Bosco drew up their first rule of life.
-A source of the community’s good spirit, sense of humor, optimism and charity, Mary Mazzarello was a natural choice as the first superior, although she did all that she could to not accept the title.
-Eventually obedience won out and she was the first Mother of the young community at age thirty, albeit in an informal sense.
+A source of the community’s good spirit, sense of humor, optimism, and charity, Mary Mazzarello was a natural choice as the first superior, although she did all that she could to not accept the title.
+Eventually, obedience won out and she was the first Mother of the young community at age thirty, albeit in an informal sense.

 After much formation, struggles, the well-intentioned but misdirected advice of others, and difficulties with the townspeople (whose school for boys which they had raised money for and built was turned over to the Daughters for their work by Don Bosco), the day of their profession arrived.
-The fifteen young women, lead by Mary Mazzarello, knelt on the cold floor of the chapel of the new school and professed their vows as religious women in the presence of the Bishop of Acqui, their spiritual father Don Bosco, and Fr Pestarino, their immutable guide.
-July 31, 1872 was the birthday of the new religious family.
+The fifteen young women, led by Mary Mazzarello, knelt on the cold floor of the chapel of the new school and professed their vows as religious women in the presence of the Bishop of Acqui, their spiritual father Don Bosco, and Fr Pestarino, their immutable guide.
+July 31, 1872, was the birthday of the new religious family.

-At age thirty-five, donned in a habit which she herself had designed, she was now Sister Mary Mazzarello.
+At age thirty-five, donned in a habit which she had designed, she was now Sister Mary Mazzarello.
 She and the fourteen other newly professed brides of Christ that were the founding community beamed with joy, and a sense of relief that their sentiment that God had called them into his vineyard was correct.
 Don Bosco looked on his new daughters as a happy father; indeed the mutual visions of the founders had come to pass.

 The Daughters of Mary Help of Christians were officially founded.

-Mary was asked by Don Bosco to temporarily fulfill the role of superior until he could call together a council of the sisters to for an election.
-At first she did not want the role, feeling that she was too ignorant and poorly educated to guide a newly founded religious congregation, but she yielded to Don Bosco’s pleas (and few people found it easy to resist him).
+Mary was asked by Don Bosco to temporarily fulfil the role of superior until he could call together a council of the sisters for an election.
+At first, she did not want the role, feeling that she was too ignorant and poorly educated to guide a newly founded religious congregation, but she yielded to Don Bosco’s pleas (and few people found it easy to resist him).
 For two years she was the “temporary” superior until the election took place in which she was permanently elected, much to her chagrin.
 “So the last shall be first and the first shall be last.”
 (Matthew 20:16)

 As the feminine branch of the Salesian religious family, the Daughters of Mary Help of Christians sought to do for girls what the priests and brothers were doing in Turin for boys.
 They brought to their ministry the particular feminine genius which lends itself so well to nurturing, teaching, and encouraging the young along the way of salvation and personal growth; they became well-loved by the townsfolk.